-The Ecological Appraisal report has assessed the site to be of low - medium value for bat roosts and is obliged to recommend Bat Emergence Surveys be conducted if impacts to potential roosts are forseen.
+The Ecological Appraisal report has assessed the site to be of low - medium value for bat roosts and is obliged to recommend Bat Emergence Surveys be conducted if potential roost such as the oak tree are impacted.

 Bat Conservation Trust (BCT) guidelines recommend Bat emergence surveys should consist of a minimum of two visits at least 14 days apart.
 This is site dependent and additional surveys may be required.